Richard C. Wilson, MD

 Once your doctor has given you clearance to have sex, keep these tips in mind:

 Also, remember that it is normal to feel some anxiety about having another heart attack, but the risk is extremely low.
 The more you learn about your condition and your treatment plan, the better you will feel about returning to normal activities, including sex.
 However, if feelings of anxiety or depression are negatively impacting your life, tell your doctor right away.
 You can be referred to a therapist who can help you work through your thoughts and emotions and develop effective coping skills.
+You and your partner can also be referred to a sexual counselor.
 By taking good care of your physical and mental health, you can recover from your heart attack and again share intimate moments with your partner.

 American Heart Association